gouldsonium/lorerim-wiki/read-me.md

 - Ultra: Full 3d Tree LODs, grass LODs, Nature of the Wild Lands as the default tree mod, heavier ENB.

 - Default: 2D Tree LODs, no grass LODs, Happy Little Trees as teh default tree mod, lighter ENB.
-While ENB is enabled by default, Community Shaders is included and easily enabled in this profile.

-ENB is enabled by default for both profiles but you can switch to Community Shaders by disabling everything in ENB Core and ENB Options and enabling everything in Community Shaders

 {: .important}
 Saves are NOT compatible between profiles.
 They each use different mods that cannot be removed mid-playthrough.